technicfan/judo_profiles/README.md

 # Contributing

-If you find any bugs/missing features feel free to create an issue here.
+If you find any bugs/missing features feel free to create an issue here.<br>
-If you want/can fix it yourself, I'd be happy to also see pull reqests.
+If you want/can fix it yourself, I'd be happy to also see pull reqests.<br>
-Unless you know how to properly handle django migrations, the database probably won't change after the first release which means no major features.
+Unless you know how to properly handle django migrations, the database probably won't change after the first release which means no major features.<br>
-I would especially be happy if someone with knowledge would look if the privacy page is sufficient.
+I would especially be happy if someone with knowledge would look if the privacy page is sufficient.<br>
 I will look at everything and try to answer all open questions.

 # License